MCKnaus/NuisanceParameters/README.md

 # NuisanceParameters

-Using some of the most popular prediction functions in R, the `NuisanceParameters` packages estimates nuisance parameters that can be put into practice for causal inference as shown in Knaus (2022).
+Using some of the most popular prediction functions in R, the `NuisanceParameters` package estimates nuisance parameters that can be put into practice for causal inference as shown in Knaus (2022).

 ### Bug reports & support